KlyaksaOFF/ServerOpsMonitor/README.md

     Add a Server: Select "Add Server" and follow the prompts to enter the IP address and password.

-    Run Monitoring: Navigate to "Server List", select a host, and trigger a check.
+    Run Monitoring: Navigate to "Server List", select a host, and trigger a check or remove server.

     Web Access: Open http://localhost:80 to access the FastAPI dashboard.